LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

 @[Component demo]({"stubs": ["components/app/sample.ts"], "command": "echo 'CG> open --static-dir /project/target/components index.html'"})

-You need to declare your components in your `@NgModule`, in order to register it and be able to use it.
+In order to register and use them, declare your components in your `@NgModule`, in order to register it and be able to use it.
 Add it to the list of component declarations of your module:

 ```javascript
 @NgModule({